MicrosoftEdge/MSEdgeExplainers/CSSAnchoredPositioning/explainer.md

 * `padding-left`, `padding-right`, `padding-inline-start`, `padding-inline-end`
 * `border-left`, `border-right`, `border-inline-start`, `border-inline-end`

-In the example above, the first set of author-specified properties having an affect on the inline margin box size would be:
+In the example above, the first set of author-specified properties having an effect on the inline margin box size would be:

 ```css
     #my-popup {